sunriselayer/gitbook/run-a-sunrise-node/types/consensus/validator-node.md

 - **Additional Delegation:**
   - We offer additional delegation if your explorer is used within the official Sunrise services.
 We will contact you individually.

+Please note that the content of these incentives may change depending on the number of participants.

-If you wish to join, please contact the team via Discord or other methods.
+If you wish to join, please contact the team via Discord or Telegram.